zmoore-usgs/coastal-hazards/Docker/README.md

 #### Parameterized Environment Variables
 ===============================
 Several of the containers accept parameterized environment files.
 By default, `docker-compose` will use `compose.env`.
 To customize the parameters, first create a copy of `compose.env`.
 Make sure the copy's file name starts with`compose` and ends with `.env`.
 An example valid custom env file name is `compose_johns_laptop.env`.
-Subsequently prepend each of your `docker-compose` commands with the middle portion of your custom env file.
+To take advantage of your custom env file, prepend each of your `docker-compose` commands with an assignment to the `CCH_ENV_LOCAL` variable.
+Use the middle portion of your custom env file name as the value.
 For example:

 ```
 $ CCH_ENV_LOCAL="_johns_laptop" doi_network="true" docker-compose up cch_db cch_rserve cch_n52_wps cch_pycsw